-At June 30, 1999, we had approximately \$33,000 in a non-interest bearing checking account.
-The effect of changes in interest rates of +/- 10% over a six month horizon would have no effect on the fair market value of the portfolio.
+At September 30, 1999, approximately \$5.8 million of our cash, cash equivalents and investment portfolio carried maturities of less than one year.
+We have the ability to hold the portfolio to maturity, if deemed necessary.
+The effect of changes in interest rates of plus or minus 10% over a six-month horizon would not have a material effect on the fair market value of the portfolio.